ibm-cloud-docs/power-iaas/ordering-direct-link.md

    </table>
    </dd>
    <dt><strong>Select VRF</strong><dt>
    <dd>Select the virtual routing and forwarding option for the connection.
 If your account does not have a VRF identified, this field is not displayed.
-You can still create the Direct Link Connect service without selecting a VRF. </dd>
+You can still create the Direct Link Connect service without selecting a VRF.The following figure is an example of the Direct Link Connect fields.</dd>
    <dd>
-   The following figure is an example of the Direct Link Connect fields.

    ![Displays the Direct Link Connect fields that are completed](/images/directlink2.png "Displays the Direct Link Connect fields that are completed"){: caption="Figure 2.
 Direct Link Connect fields." caption-side="bottom"}
    </dd>
    </dl>